Sdataanalyse/Sdataanalyse.github.io/index.markdown

 Subsequent to 2009, there was a decrease in incidents that could be attributed to the implementation of SB 678 and the exposure of unlawful drug-related arrests by the San Francisco Police.
 This led to a new approach to drug crime offenses and the cancellation of a significant number of drug arrests that were deemed illegal.
 These events resulted in reduced felony arrests and court filings for drug crimes in San Francisco, which could explain the declining trend in the number of DRUG/NARCOTIC incidents after 2009.
 (3)

-### Map of San Francisco
+### Drug related incidents across districts

-The map below displays the distribution of drug-related crimes across the districts of San Francisco.
+The map below displays the distribution of drug/narcotic incidents across the districts of San Francisco.

 <iframe src="https://raw.githack.com/Sdataanalyse/Sdataanalyse.github.io/main/Files/choropleth_map.html" width="90%" height="600px"></iframe>